Florida braces for potential heavy-hitting hurricane threatening damaging winds and storm surge - KESQ

 “Potential Tropical Cyclone Nine will bring heavy rain to portions of the western Caribbean, which will cause considerable flooding and mudslides across western Cuba,” the National Hurricane Center said.

 In its Monday 5 p.m.
-ET forecast discussion the NHC warned that the system’s expansion over the record-warm Gulf of Mexico would have far-reaching impacts for the US.
+ET forecast discussion the hurricane center warned that the system’s expansion over the record-warm Gulf of Mexico would have far-reaching impacts for the US.

 The “storm surge, wind, and rainfall impacts will extend well away from the center, particularly to the east of the system.
 In addition, the fast forward speed as it approaches the coast will likely result in farther inland penetration of gusty winds over parts of the southeastern United States after landfall,” it said.